FATROP : A Fast Constrained Optimal Control Problem Solver for Robot Trajectory Optimization and Control: Implementation

 \subsection{Other Algorithm Features}

-Other nonlinear programming features coming from \pkg{Ipopt} that are currently implemented in the algorithm are: (1) initialization procedure for the dual and the slack variables, (2) second-order corrections, (3) handling of degenerate constraint Jacobian, (4) watchdog procedure, (5) filter reset heuristic, (6) handling of lower and upper bounds, (7) handling of problems without a strict relative interior and (8) handling of very small search directions.
-We refer to the \pkg{Ipopt} implementation paper \cite{wachter2006implementation} for a detailed description of these features.
+Other nonlinear programming features coming from \pkg{ipopt} that are currently implemented in the algorithm are: (1) initialization procedure for the dual and the slack variables, (2) second-order corrections, (3) handling of degenerate constraint Jacobian, (4) watchdog procedure, (5) filter reset heuristic, (6) handling of lower and upper bounds, (7) handling of problems without a strict relative interior and (8) handling of very small search directions.
+We refer to the \pkg{ipopt} implementation paper \cite{wachter2006implementation} for a detailed description of these features.
+We emphasize that at the moment of writing, the algorithm does not support all features implemented \pkg{ipopt}, such as the feasibility restoration phase, automatic problem scaling and other features that are not described in the original implementation paper \cite{wachter2006implementation}, such as the adaptive barrier parameter update strategy.
+Ipopt did not invoke these algorithm features in the experiments of this paper.